Pintuzoft/Avade/README.md

 Ofcourse IRC is a text based power struggle game, and this also applies to your staff members.
 Using the audit command you will be able to get information about when and how a staff member has been added/removed and also what the staff has been upto.

+#### Topic logs

+Tired of hearing rumours about whats going on in a channel and when you check someone already changed the topic and everyone is super nice?, well Avade IRC Services will log topics and list them back to a staff member in a chronical order so you will not need to trust shady logs to determine if a channel has been violated network rules or other types of abuse using the channel topic.